Skip to content

-Hint-driven concurrency is a harness-side dispatch pattern that runs multiple MCP tool calls in the same agent turn in parallel when each tool advertises readOnlyHint: true, while leaving annotated-mutating or unannotated tools strictly sequential.
-Codex CLI 0.134.0 shipped this in the open: read-only tools "automatically qualify for parallel execution," and the server-level supports_parallel_tool_calls flag remains an additive override for tools that mutate (Codex CLI changelog, openai/codex PR #23750).
+Hint-driven concurrency is a harness-side dispatch pattern that runs multiple MCP tool calls in one agent turn in parallel when each advertises readOnlyHint: true, while keeping annotated-mutating or unannotated tools strictly sequential.
+Codex CLI 0.134.0 shipped this in the open: read-only tools automatically qualify for parallel execution, and the server-level supports_parallel_tool_calls flag remains an additive override for tools that mutate (Codex CLI changelog, openai/codex PR #23750).
 The annotation stopped being a passive safety badge the moment a major harness wired it into the dispatch path.

 The MCP spec defines readOnlyHint alongside destructiveHint, idempotentHint, and openWorldHint.
 Annotations are advisory — the spec is direct that "clients MUST consider tool annotations to be untrusted unless they come from trusted servers" (MCP specification — tool annotations).
-Until a harness uses the hint to make a scheduling decision, the trust caveat is cosmetic: the agent might display a different confirmation prompt, but the tool's behavior is unchanged.
+Until a harness uses the hint to make a scheduling decision, the trust caveat is cosmetic: the confirmation prompt may differ, but the tool's behavior is unchanged.

-Once the harness reads readOnlyHint and lifts the sequential gate on that basis, the contract changes.
-The annotation now governs execution semantics, not just UX.
+Once the harness reads readOnlyHint and lifts the sequential gate on that basis, the annotation governs execution semantics, not just the user prompt.
 A misannotated tool — one that declares readOnlyHint: true but mutates — produces concurrent racing writes the moment the agent issues two calls in the same turn.
-The audit-tool-idempotency runbook already enumerates this as the most common misannotation class (Audit Tool Idempotency); hint-driven concurrency is what makes that misannotation load-bearing.
+This is the most common misannotation class; hint-driven concurrency is what makes that misannotation load-bearing.

-Read-only tools, by the annotation contract, do not mutate state shared across calls.
-Two concurrent invocations cannot interfere through tool effects; the only resource they share is the underlying transport and the server's process budget.
-Wall-clock cost for N read calls drops from sum(latency_i) toward max(latency_i) plus dispatch overhead — the same overlap mechanism that drives 1.24x–1.44x speedups in future-based asynchronous function calling and 90% research-time reductions in Anthropic's multi-agent research system.
+Read-only tools, by the annotation contract, do not mutate state shared across calls, so two concurrent invocations cannot interfere through tool effects — the only resource they share is the transport and the server's process budget.
+Wall-clock cost for N read calls drops from sum(latency_i) toward max(latency_i) plus dispatch overhead — the same overlap that drives 1.24x–1.44x speedups in future-based asynchronous function calling and 90% research-time reductions in Anthropic's multi-agent research system.

-The pattern is also cheap to wire compared with alternatives.
-Explicit-dependency declaration — LLMCompiler's planned DAG (arXiv:2312.04511) or AsyncFC's symbolic futures (arXiv:2605.15077) — preserves ordering information but adds a planner pass or a futures protocol.
-Hint-driven concurrency uses a static annotation lookup.
-The harness sees readOnlyHint: true in tools/list metadata and treats every such call as independently dispatchable.
-No planner, no DAG, no rewrite of the model's tool-calling schema.
+The pattern is also cheap to wire.
+Explicit-dependency declaration — LLMCompiler's planned DAG (arXiv:2312.04511) or AsyncFC's symbolic futures (arXiv:2605.15077) — preserves ordering but adds a planner pass or a futures protocol.
+Hint-driven concurrency instead uses a static annotation lookup: the harness sees readOnlyHint: true in tools/list metadata and treats every such call as independently dispatchable.
+No planner, no DAG, no schema rewrite.

-The spec-defined defaults make it safely opt-in. readOnlyHint defaults to false; an MCP server that omits annotations stays on the sequential path (Audit Tool Idempotency).
-A server author opts into concurrency by setting one boolean, and they accept the responsibility that comes with it.
+The spec-defined defaults make it safely opt-in. readOnlyHint defaults to false, so a server that omits annotations stays sequential.
+An author opts into concurrency by setting one boolean — and accepts the responsibility that comes with it.

 Read-only concurrency only holds when these are true.

-- Annotation audit has run.
+• Annotation audit has run.
 The MCP spec treats annotations as untrusted unless from a trusted server (MCP specification).
-Run the tool-idempotency audit against every connected server before flipping the harness flag.
-Without the audit, a single misannotated tool turns the concurrency win into a race.
+Audit tool idempotency against every connected server before flipping the harness flag — without it, one misannotated tool turns the win into a race.

-idempotentHintis set alongsidereadOnlyHint.
-A read-only call that fails transiently must be safe to retry.
-Pure reads are idempotent by definition; the annotation makes that explicit and gives the harness a safe recovery path (Audit Tool Idempotency).- Per-server concurrency caps exist.
-The Codex PR summary mentions no fairness mechanism — every read-only tool against the same server can be dispatched simultaneously (openai/codex PR #23750).
-Rate-limited backends need a per-server cap on the harness side or strict server-side throttling.
+• Per-server concurrency caps exist.
+The Codex PR mentions no fairness mechanism — every read-only tool against one server can be dispatched at once (openai/codex PR #23750).
+Rate-limited backends need a harness-side cap or strict server-side throttling.

 The pattern inverts in five concrete cases.

-- Single-server fan-out without per-server caps.
-Ten concurrent reads against an MCP server sized for sequential traffic blow the process, thread, or connection budget.
-Server-side throttling is the only remaining backstop; lacking it, the harness gain becomes a server-side outage.
+• Single-server fan-out without per-server caps.
+Ten concurrent reads against a server sized for sequential traffic blow the process, thread, or connection budget.
+Without server-side throttling as a backstop, the harness gain becomes a server-side outage.

-- In-page agents and embedded surfaces.
+• In-page agents and embedded surfaces.
 WebMCP explicitly chose sequential-only tool calls within a page (WebMCP spec §5.1); embedded surfaces accept the latency cost rather than reason about read-only races in the page event loop.
-Hint-driven concurrency is a server-side-MCP optimisation, not a universal pattern.
+This is a server-side-MCP optimization, not a universal pattern.

-The Codex 0.134.0 default enables hint-driven concurrency for every MCP server the user connects, regardless of whether the server author audited their annotations (openai/codex PR #23750).
+The Codex 0.134.0 default enables hint-driven concurrency for every connected MCP server, regardless of whether its author audited the annotations (openai/codex PR #23750).
 For operators running many third-party servers, the safe posture is to leave per-server concurrency disabled until the upstream audit lands.

 A coding agent loads three MCP servers in a session: a documentation search server, an internal knowledge-base server, and a customer-data API server.
 The agent emits three tool calls in one turn — one against each server, all read-only.